Sixela33/superchainerc20-starter/README.md

   - example: `symbol = "TSU"`
 - `decimals`: the number of decimal places the token supports.
   - example: `decimals = 18`
+- `unit_price_ether`: the price in wei of each token.
+  - example: `0.0001 * 10 ** 18`  (0.001 ether)
+- `max_supply`: the number of tokens in circulation.
+  - example: `1000 * 10 ** 18`

+This example config would deploy a token with a name of "TestSuperchainERC20", a symbol of "TSU", 18 decimals, a max supply of 1000 tokens, and a unit price of 0.0001 ether. (aprox  0.3 USD per token)

 ### Deploying a token